Chainso/chanzobryan.com/projects/terramystica-rl.md

 ## Overview

 Board games have long been the proving ground for Artificial Intelligence.
-While Chess and Go have fallen to superhuman algorithms, modern "Euro-style" board games present a new frontier.
+While Chess and Go have fallen to superhuman algorithms, modern Euro-style board games present a new frontier.
 This project brings [*Terra Mystica*](https://boardgamegeek.com/boardgame/120677/terra-mystica), a masterpiece of zero luck and perfect information, into the realm of deep reinforcement learning.
 It is a rules-complete, high-performance environment written in Rust, designed to push the boundaries of multi-agent planning.

 <div class="video-showcase">
   <video controls loop muted autoplay>